EVATool/decisionlog/documentation.md

 # Documentation

-This page contains some rudimentary documentation for the decision process used in FAE for the EVATool prototype.
+This page contains some rudimentary documentation for the decision process used for the EVATool prototype.